ipshitag/Natural-Language-Processing/README.md

 2. Case of the word after "."
 3. Numeric Features
     - Length of word with "."
-    - Probability(a word with "." occurs at EOS
+    - Probability(a word with"." occurs at EOS
     - Probability(word after "." occurs at beginning of a sentence) eg The

 **Implementing Decision Tree**